chakmaio/chakmaio/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on chakma.io.
+- 🔭 I’m currently working on Chakma.io.
-- 🌱 I’m currently learning C++.
+- 🌱 I’m currently learning Rust.

 <!--
 **chakma-io/chakma-io** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.